 The description of Web 3.0 may be broadened as follows: data would be networked in a decentralised manner.
 That would be a significant improvement over our present generation of the internet (Web 2.0), where centralised repositories store the data.

 Users and machines will also be able to engage with data.
-However, for this to happen, programmes must comprehend information theoretically as well as contextually.
+However, for this to happen, programs must comprehend information theoretically as well as contextually.
 Thus, the semantic web and artificial intelligence (AI) will become the two pillars of Web 3.0.

 Tim Berners-Lee (2001), the developer of the World Wide Web (WWW), released an article in Scientific American magazine.
 This article laid the groundwork for the Semantic Web.
 Berners-Lee described how two brothers organised the logistics to assist their mother’s healthcare by employing intelligent agents.
 That helped to handle all of the planning and execution of the process automatically while communicating with clinical systems, among themselves, and with their home equipment.